beagleboard/vsx-examples/docs/helpers.typ

 // Current normal column does not maintain height properly.
 So using grid instead.
 #let grid_column(..body) = grid(columns: (1fr, 1fr), column-gutter: 8pt, ..body)

+// Bit of a hack.
+But need this in both template and chapters.
+#let page_margin_x = 15pt